-CGO is located around the regional town of Cue and, represents the southern-most group of assets in the Central Murchison region.
-Regionally the project covers the historic mining centres of Big Bell, Cuddingwarra, Day Dawn, Tuckabianna and Pinnacles and include two of Australia's most prolific past producers in the Big Bell mine (2.6 million oz) and the Great Fingall mine (1.2 million oz).
+CGO is located around the regional town of Cue and encompasses Westgold's southern-most group of Murchison assets including the historic mining centres of Big Bell, Cuddingwarra, Day Dawn, Tuckabianna and Pinnacles.
+This package includes two of Australia's most prolific past producers in the Big Bell mine (2.6 million ounces) and the Great Fingall mine (1.2 million ounces).